abaldwin06/kgsa-database/README.md

     >    To recreate, remove the zeraki num from AT for a student that matches by last name (Anne Achieng Juma 2024) and try to import students

 Things completed:
+- [X] add a function to ImportRecord to return an array of grade records in Airtable format, update record_dict function to work for students and grades
+- [X] able to create a new test scores row for each grade and link it to the right student
+- [X] create optional duplicate checking function
 - [X] fix "add_grade" function to work for both numeric/string scores
 - [X] add function to ImportRecord to print out any grades stored and ready to import and test
 - [X] pass in test type, date, form etc into importrecord init function for storage of grades to import